-Elite bocce is for bocce players who are serious about competing in the sport.
-Elite players participate in regular competitions, which are organised by the state or territory bocce federations and played at bocce affiliated clubs.
+Competition bocce is for bocce players who are serious about competing in the sport.
+These players participate in regular competitions, which are organised by the state or territory bocce federations and played at bocce affiliated clubs.

 Competitive events